Workhuman

-Workhuman is a multinational company co-headquartered in Framingham, Massachusetts and Dublin, providing cloud-based (software as a service), human capital management (HCM) software solutions.
+Workhuman is an Irish multinational company co-headquartered in Dublin and Framingham, Massachusetts, providing cloud-based (software as a service), human capital management (HCM) software solutions.
 Its social recognition solutions are designed for employees to recognize and reward each other.

 History and company information

 Workhuman (formerly Globoforce) was co-founded in 1999 by Eric Mosley and Eddie Reynolds in Dublin, Ireland.
 The company is backed by Atlas Venture and Balderton Capital.
 In 2005, the company re-located part of its operations to the United States.

 Globoforce has been given numerous honors as a top place to work by The Boston Globe, Fortune Magazine, and Ireland's Great Place to Work Institute.

 Some of Workhuman's customers include Symantec, Dell Technologies, Intuit, JetBlue, Cisco, and InterContinental Hotels Group.
 In February 2019, the company changed its name from Globoforce to Workhuman.